 The 1st floor features banded brickwork, two round-arch window openings with hood moulds and keystones.

-Marking the 5th floor roofline is an extended metal cornice with brackets and terra cotta (note the 6th storey mansard roof is an addition).
+Marking the 5th-floor roofline is an extended metal cornice with brackets and terra cotta (note the 6th-storey mansard roof is an addition).

 There’s a remaining pier on the north side, on Pearl St.

-The Union Building which received heritage status in 1973, adjoins two warehouses at 214 and 220 King St W, also constructed for CGE and its subsidiaries.
+The Union Building, which received heritage status in 1973, adjoins two warehouses at 214 and 220 King St W, also constructed for CGE and its subsidiaries.

 Once the Site of Upper Canada College

-Prior to the Union Building, the area was home to Upper Canada College from 1829 to 1891.
+Before the Union Building, the area was home to Upper Canada College from 1829 to 1891.
 Bounded by King, John, Adelaide and Simcoe Sts, the block was called Russell Square.
 A plaque commemorating the school was added on the building’s east side in 1929.
 The school moved to the present Deer Park/Forest Hill site.